ml6973/eLab-GUI-web-portal/README.md

 ```

 ### 4. Add posts
 The posts directory defines the posts (labs) that'll appear once you click a topic.
 The directory name must match the "link:" attribute defined previously.
 The files that populate this directory must be in MD format, with the **required header**.
+Each file represents one lab.
 An example md document is shown below:

 examplePost / post1.md
 ```